-My name is Ross B. Alexander and I’m a first-year graduate student pursuing a Master of Science in Aeronautics & Astronautics at Stanford.
+My name is Ross B. Alexander and I’m a second-year graduate student pursuing a Master of Science in Aeronautics & Astronautics at Stanford.
 (M.S.
 2021; Ph.D.
 2024)

 From 2015 to 2019, I pursued a Bachelor of Science in Aerospace Engineering at Texas A&M University.
 In May 2019, I graduated with my Bachelor of Science in Aerospace Engineering.